Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 39,717 people, 16,561 houses or apartments, and a median cost of homes of $977,620, Culver City house prices are not only among the most expensive in California, Culver City real estate also is some of the most expensive in all of America.
+With a population of 39,214, 16,543 total housing units (homes and apartments), and a median house value of $1,065,230, Culver City house prices are not only among the most expensive in California, Culver City real estate also is some of the most expensive in all of America.

-People in Culver City primarily live in small (one, two or no bedroom) single-family detached homes.
+People in Culver City primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Culver City has a mixture of owner-occupied and renter-occupied housing.